sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-function-scoping.md

 ## Limitations

-This rule does not detect or remove extraneous code blocks:
+This rule does not detect or remove extraneous code blocks inside of functions:

 ```js
 function doFoo(foo) {